joist-orm/joist-orm/docs/docs/advanced/unit-of-work.md

 Joist's goal is not to be "just a query builder", but to facilitate building a rich domain model.

-Part of a rich domain model is having [lifecycle hooks](../modeling/lifecycle-hooks) (`beforeFlush`, `afterCreate`) and [reactive derived values](../modeling/derived-fields.md), both of which allow enforcing invariants/business rules on entities other than the primary entity being changed.
+Part of a rich domain model is having [lifecycle hooks](../modeling/lifecycle-hooks) (`beforeFlush`, `afterCreate`) and [reactive fields](../modeling/reactive-fields.md), both of which allow enforcing invariants/business rules on entities other than the primary entity being changed.

 For example, adding a `Book` might recalc the `Author.numberOfBooks` derived value.